JulianSaupe/voicebot-with-rag/frontend/README.md

 1. Replace the `audioLevel` simulation in `+page.svelte`
 2. Connect to your audio processing pipeline
-3. Update the `currentSubtitle` with real transcription data

 ### Speech Bubble Behavior
 Customize the speech bubble animation by modifying: